-Bye Buy America and Jobs
+Bye Buy American and Jobs

 The TPP's procurement chapter would require that all firms operating in any signatory country be provided equal access as domestic firms to U.S. government procurement contracts over a certain dollar threshold.
-To implement this "national treatment" requirement, the U.S. would agree to waive Buy America procurement policies for all of the firms operating in the TPP countries.
+To implement this "national treatment" requirement, the U.S. would agree to waive Buy American procurement policies for all of the firms operating in the TPP countries.